R3Conclave/conclave-core-sdk/docs/docs/conclave-init.md

 # Conclave Init

 Conclave Init is a tool for bootstrapping Conclave projects, reducing the amount of boilerplate you need to write.
-It will automatically generate your Conclave project so that you can focus on writing enclave code!
+It will automatically generate your Conclave project so that you can focus on writing enclave code.

 ## Generate a new project